busthorne/simp/README.md

 echo 'Tell a joke.' | simp
 ```

-Simp—a **sim**ulating **p**roxy—is a simple tool that provides a single point of consumption for many OpenAI-compatible, but also the incompatible inference backends; it's somehow similar to [llm][0] by Simon Willison but definitely not inspired by it.
+Simp is a simple point of consumption and an ergonomic CLI tool for many OpenAI-compatible, but also _the incompatible_ inference backends; it's somehow similar to [llm][0] by Simon Willison but definitely _not_ inspired by it.
 (Funny: I did the first version of this program the day before Simon did his.)

 Consider [vim-simp][1] to bring hot agents to your scratch buffers.
 If you're anything like me, you will love it!

-There's also `simp -daemon` which is, like, a whole API gateway thing, most notably supporting [Batch API][2] that is to say it keeps state, & absolutely will default to normal endpoints if some provider won't support it.
+There's also `simp -daemon` which is, like, a whole API gateway thing; it only supports Anthropic and OpenAI drivers for now (which supports a surprising number of backends, including most self-hosted ones.)
+It uses the configured keychain by default, however in the future I'll be adding compartmentation, and SSO (via Cloudflare, JWT, OIDC, you name it.)
+But perhaps most notably, as soon as I'm able to figure out the most elegant way to handle state ([sqlite-vec][6]?) it will follow OpenAI's [Batch API][2] in provider-agnostic manner, & default to normal endpoints if some provider won't support it.

 The tool is designed ergonomically so that you could bring it to shell scripts.